Hybridization and coherence in subshell differential intercluster plasmonic decay in $Na_{20}@C_{240}$: Theory

+Due the state dependence of the ground state potential in the SIC method, the induced potential, the response function and the residual interaction should also be state dependent.
+But for simplicity following the approach by Saito et al.\ expressed in Eq.\,(5) of Ref.~\cite{saito1991}, we use

-Using the matrix inversion method ~\cite{BERTSCH1990}, Eq.~\ref{chi-chi0} is finally solved for $\chi$ which in turn is used for obtaining $\delta \rho$ and thereby $\delta V$ by making use of Eq.~\ref{cor-dens} and Eq.~\ref{comp-pot} in a self-consistent way.
+based on the variation of $V$ with respect to $\rho$.
+Here, $N$ is the number of electrons. \eq{rpa} can be solved for $\chi$ by matrix inversion method~\cite{bert1990} which in turn is used for evaluating $\delta \rho$ and thereby $\delta V$ by applying \eq{ind-dens} and \eq{tot-pot} self-consistently.